 - Lightly dust a surface with flour and shape your dough into a ball.
 Roll out to about 3 - 4 mm thick then use a cookie cutter or mason jar lid to cut into shapes.

 - Place gently on the prepared cookie sheet.

-- Bake for 10 - 12 minutes.They will start turning a little golden around the edges when done.
+- Remove from the fridge and bake for 10 - 12 minutes.They will start turning a little golden around the edges when done.